 Finding Frugal Friends

 Keeping Up with Overly Expensive Friends

 Ralph Waldo Emerson once said, "It is one of the blessings of old friends that you can afford to be stupid with them."
 However, you should never let your friends convince you to make stupid financial decisions.
 One of the most difficult things for people on a budget is spending time with someone who has no idea what the word means.
 We all have a tendency to be influenced by those around us, so the temptation to avoid people who cause us to spend can ruin our relationships faster than your well-meaning girlfriend can talk you into that hundred dollar pair of Nine West® heels.

 Here are some practical ideas to help you continue enjoying a relationship with those that put you in a spending dilemma:

-Allison Martin is a freelance writer and trained financial coach who writes for the popular blog The Budget Maven: Living on Less with Style.
-The blog provides tips on budgeting, saving, and living within your means while still having fun and being stylish.
+Allison Martin is a freelance writer and trained financial coach who writes for the popular blog Little Paper Crown.

 Take the Next Step

 - Would you like to pay off your credit cards in less time for less money?

 - Get control of your financial life.
 Subscribe to Financial Independence, a free daily email that provides you with the tools to help you gain that control and achieve financial independence.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist for FREE!

 Share your thoughts about this article with the editor.